 Home to award-winning art and sculpture, the world’s first nature reserve and of course, the National Coal Mining Museum, Wakefield has much to offer tourists and definitely deserves a place on your itinerary, should you be exploring Yorkshire anytime in the future.
 When planning a day out, it’s often a good idea to check out the restaurant choices before you go.
 If you’re looking for restaurants in Wakefield then you’ve come to the right place!

 When it comes to dining out in West Yorkshire, Leeds might be your first point of call but you may be surprised to learn that the cathedral city of Wakefield could easily give Leeds a run for its money when it comes to eating out.
-To give you an idea of just what the restaurant scene there has to offer, we’ve put together a list of some of the most popular restaurants in Wakefield.
+To give you an idea of what Wakefield’s hospitality scene has to offer, we’ve compiled a list of some of the most popular restaurants in Wakefield.
 There really is something for everyone…

 5 of the best restaurants in Wakefield…